anajlm/AdaTask/README.md

 </p>

 ## Dependencies

 The project does not have any external dependencies.

 ## Contributing

 If you'd like to contribute to AdaTask, please fork the repository, create a new branch, make your changes, and submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+The AdaTask project follows a layered architecture, separating concerns into distinct layers: Domain, Repository, Service, and Controller.

+    Domain Layer: Defines the core business entities and their relationships.
+It includes base classes like BaseTask, abstract classes like TaskWithDeadline, and concrete task types like PersonalTask, StudyTask, and WorkTask.
+Additionally, it includes the FilterableTask interface for tasks that can be filtered based on specific criteria.

+    Repository Layer: Manages data storage and retrieval.
+It provides interfaces like TaskRepository for CRUD operations on tasks and concrete implementations like PersonalTaskInMemoryRepository, StudyTaskInMemoryRepository, and WorkTaskInMemoryRepository for in-memory storage.
+These repositories handle persistence for their respective task types.

+    Service Layer: Implements application logic and orchestrates interactions between the controllers and repositories.
+It includes interfaces like TaskService for basic task operations and FilterableTaskService for tasks with filtering capabilities.
+Concrete implementations like PersonalTaskService, StudyTaskService, and WorkTaskService handle business logic for their respective task types.

+    Controller Layer: Manages user interaction and drives the application's behavior.
+It includes interfaces like TaskController for basic task operations and FilterableTaskController for tasks with filtering capabilities.
+Concrete implementations like PersonalTaskController, StudyTaskController, and WorkTaskController handle user input, execute corresponding actions, and display results in the console.
+The MainController acts as the entry point, displaying the main menu and delegating control to specific task controllers.

+Overall, this architecture promotes separation of concerns, maintainability, and scalability by organizing the codebase into modular and cohesive layers.
+Each layer has well-defined responsibilities, allowing for easier testing, debugging, and future enhancements.